 - Employing staff when starting a business in Belgium

 - Support and advice when starting up a business in Belgium

 With over 50 years of experience in advising expats on their finances, ING offers a range of banking, insurance and financial services to professionals moving to Belgium - from bank accounts to mortgages and advice on the Belgian pension system.

 Business culture in Belgium

 Belgium has an open economy and a fairly formalized business culture similar to its European neighbors.
 According to EU statistics, there are over 620,000 active businesses in Belgium.
 The majority of these are small or medium-sized enterprises (SME) which generate around 62.4% of value to the Belgian economy.
-There are many Belgian businesses owned by foreigners, with foreign-owned firms accounting for around 28% of value in the private sector.
+There are many Belgian businesses owned by foreigners; foreign-owned firms account for around 28% of value in the private sector.
 Companies are typically flat in organizational structure, with fewer levels of middle management.
 However, rank and title are important and decisions generally come from top-level staff.

 Who can start a business in Belgium?